UPPMAX/uppmax4DL/docs/practicalities.md

 ## Prerequisities

 - SUPR/course project
 - set up 2FA
-- need to have access to univ network or set up VPN
+- need to have access to a University network (SUNET) or set up VPN.

-    - /access via Rackham

-- mention that getting an acoount and setting up 2FA may take several days
-- detailed schedule - emphasize that it is OK to take parts of the course only

 - 1st day of the intro course, 1/2-1 day at your own pace, beneficial to do before the workshop

     - https://uppmax.github.io/uppmax_intro/linux.html
     - https://uppmax.github.io/uppmax_intro/linux_basics.html

+##

 !!! info "Suggestion for window layout"